 Jordan Reves leads UTA averaging a double-double at 10 points and 10.4 rebounds per game.
 Kevin Butler is also averaging 10 points per game for UTA and chips in five boards per game.
 As will be the case throughout league play the Aggies will have a substantial size advantage over the Mavericks.
 Reves is the tallest Maverick at 6'10" while no other UTA player stands above 6'6".

 With the newfound shooting of Kevin Aronis and Matej Buovac as well as Remi Barry's improved play over the last few games, Daniel Mullings, Sim Bhullar and Tyrone Watson plus the defense of Bandja Sy, the Aggies should be too much for UTA to handle and this could be a double-digit win for the Aggies on the road.
 The Aggies really need to establish early on that they are going to be the dominant team in the WAC and tonight will be a great opportunity against a team that went 24-9 and 15-1 in the Southland last year.

 Tonight's game tips off at 6:00 p.m.
-(MT) and the game can be heard on the Aggie Sports Network with streaming audio available via Aggie Access (subscription required).
-Live Stats are available via the Texas State athletic website.
+(MT) with radio coverage available via the Aggie Sports Network and streaming audio online via Aggie Access (subscription required).
+Live Stats will also be available via the UT Arlington athletic website.

-Tonight's game is scheduled for a 7:00 p.m.
-(MT) tipoff and can be seen on AggieVision and streaming online on ESPN3.com.
-The game can also be heard on the radio on the Aggie Sports Network with streaming audio available via Aggie Access (subscription required).
+Tonight's game is scheduled for a 6:30 p.m. tipoff can can be heard on KSNM AM 570 in Las Cruces and streaming audio and video via Aggie Access (subscription required).
 Continue Reading This Post >>